robert-shepherd/fpl/README.md

 1. A model that predicts number of points scored for each FPL player in each of their upcoming games
 2. A dashboard that allows users to interact with the prediction data and identify players that would fit in to their team given a set of constraints

 Below shows an overview of each script and its purpose.
+Scripts should be run sequentially to follow how the model was created.

+If scoring new data, only script 4 needs to be run.

 ---